 I love trying ethnic dishes.
 It allows you to explore new flavors, discover new spices, and aromas which in turn allows you to reinvent certain traditional dishes with new flavors .
 This Roasted Red Pepper Walnut Dip was definitely one of those dishes that make you think about reutilising those flavours.
 The Aleppo pepper is so fragrant and gives this dip a beautifully festive color.

-This dish is originally from Syria, which is why the key ingredient here was the Aleppo pepper.
-Muhammara in Arabic means reddened, is a hot pepper dip originally from Aleppo, Syria, found in Levantine and Turkish cuisines.
+This dish is originally from Syria, which is why the key ingredient here was named after the capital of Syria, Aleppo.
+In arabic, the name of this dish is Muhammara which means “reddened”, is a mildly spiced pepper found in Syrian, Levantine and Turkish cuisines.
 The Aleppo pepper gives the dish a little bit of a kick but not so spicy as to provide you with indigestion, and the pomegranate balances out the spice with a sweet yet sour undertone.
 It was so good I was licked the spoon clean!

 Being on a low carb diet, I’ve been searching for something that I can snack on that is flavorful, that doesn’t make me feel like I’m on a diet, and fills me up.
 Using walnuts as its main ingredient, muhammara is full of healthy fats and high in protein keeping you fuller, longer.